jae-ventures/jae-ventures.github.io/_posts/2025-09-19-more-than-ev-manufacturing-hype.md

 </div>

 <div class="caption">
-    Image: Photos from Rivian's breaking ground celebration at new R2 and R3 plant in Social Circle.<br/>
+    Image: Photos from Rivian's breaking ground celebration at new R2 and R3 plant in Social Circle, GA.
 Strategic EV infrastructure planning requires balancing manufacturing investments with thoughtful charging placement that serves real communities.
 </div>

 ## When the Ribbon-Cutting Ends, the Real Work Begins